gselander/pq-suites/draft-spm-lake-pqsuites.md

 The Lightweight Authenticated Key Exchange (LAKE) protocol, Ephemeral Diffie-Hellman over COSE (EDHOC) {{RFC9528}}, supports the use of multiple authentication methods and the negotiation of cipher suites based on COSE algorithms.
 Currently, four asymmetric authentication methods (0, 1, 2, and 3) are defined.
 In addition, a symmetric key-based authentication method is being developed in {{I-D.ietf-lake-edhoc-psk}}.

 The cipher suites defined in {{RFC9528}} rely on Elliptic Curve Cryptography (ECC) for key exchange and authentication, making them vulnerable in the event that a Cryptographically Relevant Quantum Computer (CRQC) is realized.
-In contrast, symmetric-key authentication in the PSK method is not practically affected by such an adversary.

-Method 0 in {{RFC9528}}, which uses digital signatures for authentication by both the Initiator and Responder, and the PSK method in {{I-D.ietf-lake-edhoc-psk}}, can be trivally be used with standardized post-quantum algorithms.
-In particular, ML-KEM {{I-D.ietf-jose-pqc-kem}} can be used for key exchange, and ML-DSA {{I-D.ietf-cose-dilithium}} for digital signatures.
-To enable post-quantum security in EDHOC, new cipher suites are required.

 This document specifies how EDHOC can operate in a post-quantum setting using both signature-based and PSK-based authentication, and defines the corresponding cipher suites.
-Specifically, it introduces cipher suites using ML-KEM-512 {{I-D.ietf-jose-pqc-kem}} for key exchange and ML-DSA-44 {{I-D.ietf-cose-dilithium}} for digital signatures; see {{suites-registry}}.
-As both ML-KEM {{FIPS203}} and ML-DSA {{FIPS204}} internally use SHAKE256, it is natural to also use SHAKE256 for EDHOC's key derivation.

-When ML-KEM-512 is used in EDHOC, the ephemeral ML-KEM public key is transported in the G_X field, and the ML-KEM ciphertext is transported in the G_Y field, which is no longer a public key.
-Compared to elliptic curve algorithms such as ECDHE, ECDSA, and EdDSA, ML-KEM-512 and ML-DSA-44 introduce significantly higher overhead {{FIPS203}}{{FIPS204}}.
-In the future, more efficient post-quantum signature schemes such as FN-DSA and MAYO may be considered, but these are not standardized at the time of this document’s publication.

-Methods 1–3 in {{RFC9528}} use a Diffie-Hellman-based API for authentication.
-As of this writing, no standardized post-quantum alternatives for these methods exist.
-An alternative path to post-quantum EDHOC, not pursued in this document, would be to define new authentication methods based on Key Encapsulation Mechanisms (KEMs).

 ## Terminology # {#terminology}